spoons-and-mirrors/pocket-universe/README.md

-# Pocket Universe
+# Pocket Universe [WIP]

 ## An agentic closed loop with async capabilities

 Async agents can be powerful, but orchestration is at best finicky; they fire and _forget_, orphan work, lose context, waste time... and tokens.
-This plugin extends the native opencode subagent paradigm to provide: closed loop, resilient, async agents, blocking main thread execution.
+This plugin extends the native opencode subagent paradigm to provide **closed loop, resilient, async agents, blocking main thread execution**.
 A _"pocket universe"_.

-This ships with three tools creating a robust system for parallel agents to communicate and coordinate work:
+This ships with three tools creating a robust system for parallel agents to communicate and coordinate work

 - `broadcast` is the _live_ messaging system, subagents can send or reply to others and update own status
-- `subagent` (async) creates a sibling subagent, the caller receives the output mid-stream (or resumes if idle)
+- `subagent` (async) creates a sibling subagent, caller receives the output mid-stream, or resumes if idle
-- `recall` allows access to subagents' status history, can also return subagent output (disabled by default)
+- `recall` allows access to current and past subagents' status history and result output, disabled by default

 ### Key Features

-- **attention** is all they need, agents are accutely aware each other
+- **attention** is all they need, agents are made acutely aware of each other
 - **resume** idle agents upon receiving a `broadcast` or `subagent` result
 - **block** main session until all subagents in the _pocket universe_ complete
 - **depth** control to limit runaway subagent spawning